digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 ### S3 Select and Glacier Select

-- S3 Select and Glacier Select are ways where you can retirive parts of objects. rather than the entire object.
+- S3 Select and Glacier Select are ways where you can retrieve parts of objects. rather than the entire object.
 - S3/Glacier allows you to select partial objects using SQL like statements.
-- To select parts of the oject, pre-filtered by S3.
+- To select parts of the object, pre-filtered by S3.
 - allow the following file formats.
     - CSV
     - JSON